bazel-contrib/publish-to-bcr/README.md

    _Note: Authors of rulesets under the `bazelbuild` org should add the app to their personal fork of `bazelbuild/bazel-central-registry`._

 1. Include these [template files](./templates) in your ruleset repository.
 1. Cut a release.
-You will be tagged in a pull request against the BCR.
+    * If successful, you will discover a branch in your fork of the BCR and you will be tagged in a pull request against the actual BCR.
+    * If unsuccessful, check your email for error logs.

 ## A note on release automation